Menlo Park, CA

 A conventional bone marrow transplant relies on naturally occurring T cells.
 However, the uncontrolled cellular composition often results in life-threatening complications.
-The company’s most advanced program, TRGFT-201, is evaluating a highly controlled formulation of T cells that includes subsets of regulatory T cells, in a Phase I/II clinical study in patients with certain blood cancers.
-The company’s second program, OGFT-001, is evaluating a fully controlled cell product candidate that contains a next-generation formulation of T cells, in a Phase I study, also in patients with blood cancers.
-Orca Bio’s two ongoing clinical studies are among the largest Phase I cell therapy trials ever conducted.
+The company’s most advanced program, TRGFT-201, is evaluating a highly controlled formulation of T cells that includes subsets of regulatory T cells, in a phase I/II clinical study in patients with certain blood cancers.
+The company’s second program, OGFT-001, is evaluating a fully controlled cell product candidate that contains a next-generation formulation of T cells, in a phase I study, also in patients with blood cancers.
+Orca Bio’s 2 ongoing clinical studies are among the largest phase I cell therapy trials ever conducted.
 Each product candidate has the potential to deliver curative outcomes for the initial indications Orca Bio is pursuing, as well as the promise to significantly expand the eligible patient population by substantially reducing the severe toxicities associated with conventional bone marrow transplants.

-“With precise reconstitution using highly defined cell preps and a swift reboot of the patient’s immune system, Orca Bio’s product candidates have the potential to eliminate fatal side effects, such as graft-versus-host disease, and infections commonly associated with bone marrow transplants while maintaining or enhancing anti-tumor efficacy,” said Rick Klausner, MD, an investor and member of Orca Bio’s advisory board.
+“With precise reconstitution using highly defined cell preps and a swift reboot of the patient’s immune system, Orca Bio’s product candidates have the potential to eliminate fatal side effects, such as graft-versus-host disease, and infections commonly associated with bone marrow transplants while maintaining or enhancing antitumor efficacy,” said Rick Klausner, MD, an investor and member of Orca Bio’s advisory board.
 “The possibility of improving cure rates and minimizing toxicity holds the promise of expanding the eligible patient population for successful bone marrow transplantation in cancer.”

-“Orca Bio’s visionary leadership team, seasoned advisors, solid financial foundation and novel technology make the company uniquely suited to develop truly differentiated, scalable allogeneic cell therapies,” said Jonathan MacQuitty, PhD, Venture Partner at Lightspeed Venture Partners.
+“Orca Bio’s visionary leadership team, seasoned advisors, solid financial foundation, and novel technology make the company uniquely suited to develop truly differentiated, scalable allogeneic cell therapies,” said Jonathan MacQuitty, PhD, Venture Partner at Lightspeed Venture Partners.
 “I look forward to the Orca Bio team’s continued development and commercialization of revolutionary allogeneic cell therapies.”